aantron/dream/example/8-debug/README.md

 - `Severity:` a suggested log level for the error,
 - `Client:` the client address,
 - request headers,
-- any request-scoped and application-scoped variables set in the request.
+- any other request variables.

 <!-- TODO Link to the tutorial example on variables and also mention that they
      are advanced and usually internal. -->